zinsmatt/CalibrationDepthPose/README.md

 ### calibrate

 This example can directly be used to process your own data.
-It just requires a [dataset](#dataset) and a configuration file.
-It also saves the concatenation of all point clouds transformed to world coordinates using the estimated calibration at each iteration.
+It just requires a [dataset](#dataset) and a yaml file containing the calibration parameters.
+As output, is saves the concatenation of all point clouds transformed to world coordinates using the estimated calibration at each iteration.

 ```bash
 ./calibrate dataset_file calibration_parameters_file